cakephp/docs/en/cakephp-overview/what-is-cakephp-why-use-it.rst

 `developer team <https://github.com/cakephp?tab=members>`_
 and community, bringing great value to the project.
-In addition to keeping you from wheel-reinventing, using CakePHP means your application’s core is well tested and is being constantly improved.
+In addition to keeping you from wheel-reinventing, using CakePHP means your application's core is well tested and is being constantly improved.

-Here’s a quick list of features you’ll enjoy when using CakePHP:
+Here's a quick list of features you'll enjoy when using CakePHP:

 -  Active, friendly `community <http://cakephp.org/feeds>`_